Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

         git clone https://github.com/Bitcoin-ABC/bitcoin-abc.git
         cd bitcoin-abc

-2. Build bitcoin-abc:
+2. Build Bitcoin ABC:

-    Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Bitcoin ABC binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.